mozerpol/NotesFromLearning/ComputerOrganizationDesign/README.md

 improve performance by reducing the number of clock cycles required for a program or the length of the clock cycle.

+**Clock cycles per instruction** - (CPI) is the average number of clock cycles each instruction takes to execute.
+Since different instructions may take different amounts of time depending on what they do, CPI is an average of all the instructions executed in the program.
+CPI provides one way of comparing two different implementations of the identical instruction set architecture, since the number of instructions executed for a program will, of course, be the same.